lyndonzheng/Synthetic2Realistic/README.md

 <img src='Image/image2depth_syn2real_indoor.jpg' align="center">

-This repository can be used for training and tesing of
+This repository can be used for training and testing of
 - Unpaired image-to-image Translation
 - Single depth Estimation